waltercool/ollama-linux-amd-apu/README.md

 podman run -it --rm --privileged -v ./:/tmp/work:z --entrypoint buildctl-daemonless.sh moby/buildkit:master build --frontend dockerfile.v0 --local context=/tmp/work --local dockerfile=/tmp/work --opt build-arg:FLAVOR=rocm --output type=oci,dest=/tmp/work/ollama-rocm.tar
 ```
 And load this container image with podman.

+## How to build directly from repo.
+Just follow the official Ollama docs.

 ## How to run this build on Docker and Podman.
 Follow the official Ollama instructions for ROCM builds, you will need to expose the correct devices ` --device /dev/kfd --device /dev/dri `, additionally you will need an env variable for every APU arch, for example `-e HSA_OVERRIDE_GFX_VERSION="10.3.0"` for Ryzen 7000 series APU, or `-e HSA_OVERRIDE_GFX_VERSION="9.0.0"` Ryzen 5000 series APU.